Patrick E. Ngowi: Recognition

 Forbes included Ngowi in its list of 30 under 30 Africa's Best Young Entrepreneurs and Forbes list of Young African Millionaires to Watch in 2013.
 He was again listed in the 2014 list of Africa's Most Promising Young Entrepreneurs through Helvetic Group.
 He was also named as East Africa's Young Business Leader of the Year 2014 by Forbes and CNBC.

 Ngowi has had multiple speaking roles at international events and in 2015 was elected as Chairman of the United Nations Global Compact in Tanzania.

-A year later, it was announced by the United Nations Secretary General that Ngowi was one of the United Nation's Sustainable Development Goals (SGDs) Global 10 Pioneers, being a pioneer in providing access to clean energy, SDG 7.
+A year later, it was announced by the United Nations Secretary General that Ngowi was one of the United Nations' Sustainable Development Goals (SGDs) Global 10 Pioneers, being a pioneer in providing access to clean energy, SDG 7.